NikolasEnt/NikolasEnt.github.io/_posts/2023-10-25-Computer-Vision-In-Sports.md

 ### Sensor Calibration

-Most ML-based workflows heavily rely on indirectly measured parameters, such as an athlete's speed in sports analysis or the trajectory of a pedestrian for or accurate location of other cars in autonomous vehicles applications.
+Most ML-based workflows heavily rely on indirectly measured parameters, such as an athlete's speed in sports analysis or the trajectory of a pedestrian for accurate location of other cars in autonomous vehicles applications.
 Just as in any photogrammetry system, precise calibration is crucial.
 In practice, this not only involves calibration of a single sensor type or [intrinsic calibration]({% post_url 2023-06-20-SoccerNet-Camera-Calibration-2023 %}) alone, but also encompasses extrinsic calibration to align data from different sensors (e.g., cameras, LIDARs, and radars) into a unified space.
 For example, [Trackman 4 Launch Monitor](https://www.trackman.com/golf/launch-monitors/trackman-4) uses radars and a camera for collecting golf club and ball data, or [Sportlight](sportlight.ai) system utilizes multicamera and LIDAR data for football players tracking.

 There are various ways to perform calibration, with two major groups: the classical manual calibration process or Deep Learning-based approaches.
 For example, in deep learning calibration of a multi-sensor setup, a common approach is to bring the data into a common representation.
 Then, perform feature-matching calibration parameter optimization to align data acquired from different modalities or from different sensors.